NXP/ST Power Architecture Nexus L3+

 Communication to the NDI is handled via the auxiliary port and the JTAG port.

-The Nexus trace is based on messages and has its limitations comparing to the in-circuit emulator where the complete CPU address, data and control bus is available to the emulator in order to implement exact and advanced trace features.
+The Nexus trace is based on messages and has its limitations comparing to the debugger where the complete CPU address, data and control bus is available to the debugger in order to implement exact and advanced trace features.

 Nexus trace supports: